cybernomad1/cybernomad.github.io/_posts/2020-05-20-HTBForest.md

 ![cme1]({{site.url}}/assets/CTF/HTB-Forest/cme1.png)

 No common passwords worked with this method.

-*when password spaying in a real-life environment it is essential that you identify what lockout policy is in place to ensure you do not lock out accounts*
+*When password spaying in a real-life environment it is essential that you identify what lockout policy is in place to ensure you do not lock out accounts*

 As the Kerberos service is accessible, are next option is to identifiy if we can grab any ticket based hashes.
 Typically you require credentials in order to acquire Kerberos ticket hashes, however if an account has ‘pre-authentication’ turned off, you only need an account name.
 This is far better explain by the following [blog](https://www.harmj0y.net/blog/activedirectory/roasting-as-reps/).